bartvm/tedx-logo-creator/README.md

 -----------------

-The script can either be used with the provided form (index.php) or images can be generated directly using a HTTP request with the following parameters:
+The script can either be used with the provided form (index.php) or images can be generated directly using a GET request to the script (logo.php) with the following
+parameters:

 <table>
 	<tr>